rclasen/qmk_firmware/readme.md

   too far down.
 Bottom thumb keys could move closer to M.

 upcoming:
-* if I can get hold of it: minidox, helidox.
-Both have similar issues as the iris, but both are more compact.
+* if I can get hold of it: minidox.
+Has similar issues as the iris, but is more compact.
-* wired chimera ergo 42
+* wired chimera ergo 42 - maybe 'jian' by /u/KgOfHedgehogs
 * custom "atreus" with bluetooth, bigger angle and moved thumb keys?
 * custom bluetooth split (chimera? something using a blue micro?)